- Current development branch:

-- Be sure to open an issue before you start working on a pull request, and discuss your idea(s) with the ansible-avd maintainers before beginning work.
-This will help prevent wasting time on something that might we might not be able to implement.
-When suggesting a new feature, also make sure it won’t conflict with any work that’s already in progress.
+- Before you start working on a pull request, make sure to open an issue and discuss your ideas with the ansible-avd maintainers.
+This will help prevent wasting time on something we might not be able to implement.
+When suggesting a new feature, ensure it won’t conflict with any work already in progress.

-- Any pull request which does not relate to an accepted issue will not be approved.
+- Any pull request which doesn’t relate to an accepted issue will not be approved.

 - All major new functionality must include relevant molecule tests where applicable.

 - When submitting a pull request, please be sure to rebase from the

 develbranch rather than a release branch:

 All code submissions should meet the following criteria (CI will enforce these checks):

 - Python syntax is valid